glasgowneuro/usbdux/README.md

 desk top computers.
 The board is plug and play with most distributions such as UBUNTU.

-## Open source hard- and software
+## Drivers

-This github repo hosts both the EAGLE design files and software examples.
 No need to install any drivers as they are part of the Linux distributions.

 ## USBDUX-Sigma